Harrison Burton: Early years

-Burton's racing career started off when he received a go-kart at age two, which later turned in to a quarter midget at age four.
+Burton's racing career started off when he received a go-kart at age two, which later turned into a quarter midget at age four.
 After starting to race them at age twelve, Burton won his first late model race in early 2014.
 His first super late model win came in early 2015, at New Smyrna Speedway.
 He was also for three years a USAC quarter midget championship.
-At age 11, he grabbed his first late model pole at Ace Speedway, and at twelve won two races in pro late models.
+At the age of eleven, he grabbed his first late model pole at Ace Speedway, and at twelve won two races in pro late models.

 CARS Super Late Model Tour

 The Charlotte, North Carolina native made his CARS debut in 2015, running six of the series' ten races.
 Finishing only two of those races, he finished third at Southern National Motorsports Park and fourth at Concord Speedway.
 In the middle of that season, the team switched car bodies and crew chiefs, hiring former Xfinity Series driver Chris Wimmer.
 Switching his focus to the NASCAR K&N Pro Series East, he only ran three of eight races in 2016, recording two top ten finishes.